 Name is the full dynamic node name of A, as a string of bytes.
 Nlen is the byte length of the node name in 16-bit big endian.
-Any extra data after the node Name must be accepted and ignored.
+Creation is the incarnation identifier of node A generated by node B. Any extra data after the node Creation must be accepted and ignored.